Excidion/rambox_whatsapp_js_injection/README.md

 # Rambox WhatsApp JavaScript Injection
-Fixes the display of Telegram Service within the Rambox application.
+Fixes the display of Telegram WhatsApp within the Rambox application.

 Just copy the contents of [`custom_code.js`](./custom_code.js) into the text field called **Custom Code** in the **Advanced** Options of the WhatsApp Service.